-- 3. Ensuring prompt, thorough, and fair investigation of complaints - 4.
+- 1. Providing training to employees in accordance with law and administrative regulation - 2.
+Publicizing and disseminating the district's sexual harassment policy to employees and others to whom the policy may apply - 3.
+Ensuring prompt, thorough, fair, and equitable investigation of complaints - 4.
 Taking timely and appropriate corrective/remedial action(s), which may require interim separation of the complainant and the alleged harasser and subsequent monitoring of developments